LegendaryKim/Coursera_Java_Programming_and_Software_Engineering_Fundamentals_Specialization/README.md

 ### [2.
 Java Programming: Solving Problems with Software](https://github.com/LegendaryKim/Coursera_Java_Programming_and_Software_Engineering_Fundamentals_Specialization/tree/master/2_Java%20Programming%20Solving%20Problems%20with%20Software)
 Learn to code in Java and Improve your programming and problem-solving skills.
 You will learn to design algorithms as well as develop and debug programs.
 Using custom open-source classes, you will write programs that access and transform images, websites, and other types of data.
-[At the end of the course you will build a program that determines that popularity of different baby names in the US over time by analyzing comma sperated values (CVS) files.](https://github.com/LegendaryKim/Coursera_Java_Programming_and_Software_Engineering_Fundamentals_Specialization/tree/master/2_Java%20Programming%20Solving%20Problems%20with%20Software/Week4_MiniProject%20Baby%20Names/MiniProject)
+[At the end of the course you will build a program that determines that popularity of different baby names in the US over time by analyzing comma separated values (CSV) files.](https://github.com/LegendaryKim/Coursera_Java_Programming_and_Software_Engineering_Fundamentals_Specialization/tree/master/2_Java%20Programming%20Solving%20Problems%20with%20Software/Week4_MiniProject%20Baby%20Names/MiniProject)

 After completing this course you will be able to:
 1. Edit, compile, and run a Java program;